How many times can you fit “port” into a post title? Three, apparently!

 Here’s what I learnt:

 Wine can only be called Port wine if it comes from the Douro Valley, 100km away from Porto.
 The grapes used for Port are the same grapes used for normal wine, but it’s what happens after they are picked that separates classic wine and Port wine.

-The making of Port begins in the Douro Valley, and ends in Porto.
+The making of Port begins in the Douro Valley and ends in Porto.
 Many of the vines have been there since the Roman times, and how Port wine is made has not really changed in hundreds of years.
 No machinery is allowed in the vineyard itself, so all collecting is done by hand into baskets and the grapes are transported to machines near the vineyard.
 I’m not sure I envy that work!

 Before, the wine was held in stone vats which hold liquid and heat well, but now it’s mostly in steel vats which obviously have less wastage of the wine (important of course!).
 Port wine is fermented for only a short time, between three and eight days depending on which Port wine house is making it, and then around 20% brandy or moonshine is added to stop the fermentation process.
-Once the wine is bottled it stops ageing and it’s ready to drink.
+Once the wine is bottled it stops aging and it’s ready to drink.

-Many people think Port wine must have added sugar, since it tastes so sweet, but it’s just the sweetness of the grapes.
-Apparently they taste terrible if you try and eat them, but they’re perfect for making wine.
+Many people think Port wine must have added sugar since it tastes so sweet, but it’s just the sweetness of the grapes.
+Apparently, they taste terrible if you try and eat them, but they’re perfect for making wine.

 Different types of Port